Final Fantasy Crystal Chronicles: The Crystal Bearers: Release

 The game's existence was announced at E3 2005 and at E3 2006 a short pre-rendered teaser trailer was included within a Wii games compilation video.
 In May 2007 a new trailer including gameplay was released and a few interviews with the developers were given.
 Since then, no game information was given.
-Crystal Bearers has had no presence at recent Square Enix events or the website (the Crystal Chronicles developer blog has not made mention of Crystal Bearers since June 6, 2007) coupled with the developers of Final Fantasy Crystal Chronicles: My Life as a King refusing to comment when asked about the status of The Crystal Bearers at the Game Developers Conference of February 2008, stating only that the public should "wait for a press release."
-In November 2008, in response to a section in the next month's issue of Electronic Gaming Monthly stating that the game had been "quietly canceled" Square Enix released a statement confirming that the game had not been canceled and that they fully intend to release it, although no release date could be given.
+Crystal Bearers has had no presence at recent Square Enix events or the website (the Crystal Chronicles developer blog has not made mention of Crystal Bearers since June 6, 2007) coupled with the developers of My Life as a King refusing to comment when asked about the status of The Crystal Bearers at the Game Developers Conference of February 2008, stating only that the public should "wait for a press release".
+In November, in response to a section in the next month's issue of Electronic Gaming Monthly stating that the game had been "quietly canceled" Square Enix released a statement confirming that the game had not been canceled and that they fully intend to release it, although no release date could be given.
 Itahana was surprised at the cancellation rumors, as he was in fact considering how to best reveal the game to fans.
-A trailer for the game was packaged with the Wii version of Final Fantasy Crystal Chronicles: Echoes of Time.
+A trailer for the game was packaged with the Wii version of Echoes of Time.
 It shows the game in a further state of development, and displays game characteristics such as combat, magic, puzzle solving and an overworld, as well as traditional elements of the Final Fantasy series, such as the Cactuar and Bahamut.
 At the end of March, an official teaser site opened up.
 In Japan, a commercial for the game aired with the song We Weren't Born to Follow by Bon Jovi playing in the background.

 Reception

 On its first day of release in Japan, The Crystal Bearers sold 26,000 units, which is about 34% of its initial shipment in the region.
 The Japanese version sold 43,705 units by its second week of release, and over 54,000 copies by the end of the year.

-The game was praised by Weekly Famitsu, saying the game's plot elements were well done: one reviewer stated "The way the story develops, along with the unique characters and world setting, is brilliant.
-There are lots of little details to everything."
+The game was praised by Weekly Famitsu, saying the game's plot elements were well done; one reviewer wrote: "The way the story develops, along with the unique characters and world setting, is brilliant.
+There are lots of little details to everything".
 However, the publication criticized the game's map, finding it difficult to pinpoint the player's location with respect to the surroundings.
 The game received mixed and generally less favorable reviews from western outlets.
 X-Play gave a negative review, while Game Informer and IGN faulted the game for being an action adventure rather than an RPG.
-However, GameTrailers and Nintendo Power reviewed the game more positively.
+1Up.com criticized the game's seemingly endless amount of fetch quests and terrible combat" In contrast, GameTrailers and Nintendo Power reviewed the game more positively.